jwasala/tuner_app/README.md

-This is a multi-platform desktop tuner application with simple graphical interface.
+This is a multi-platform desktop tuner application with a simple graphical interface.

 Work is currently in progress.
 No stable version is available yet.